FOCUS-How two private equity firms negotiated New Relic deal down to $6.5 bln

 This trimmed how much money Francisco Partners and TPG needed to invest in the deal, an attractive proposition given that the equity check accounted for $4.1 billion, almost two-thirds of the deal's value and higher than traditional leveraged buyouts.
 A debt package they secured from other private equity firms to fund the remainder comprised of a $2.4 billion loan and a $250 million revolving facility, according to one of the sources.

 The sources requested anonymity ahead of the company publishing an official account of its negotiations with the private equity firms in the coming weeks.
-New Relic declined to comment, while Francisco Partners and TPG did not respond to requests for comment.
+New Relic and TPG declined to comment, while Francisco Partners did not respond to a request for comment.

 The deal price represents a 30% premium over the volume-weighted average of New Relic's stock over the last 12 months.
 The valuation, equivalent to about 6 times New Relic's projected 12-month revenue, is in line with some peers in this space but lower than others, according to RBC Capital, Credit Suisse and Baird analysts.